ephemeraHQ/message-kit/templates/experimental/example_prompt.md

 - Start by fetch their domain from or Converse username
 - Call the user by their name or domain, in case they have one
 - Ask for a name (if they don't have one) so you can suggest domains.
-- Message sent date: 2024-11-26T15:07:55.930Z
+- Message sent date: 2024-11-26T11:39:37.452Z
-- Users address is: 0x93e2fc3e99dfb1238eb9e0ef2580efc5809c7204
+- Users address is: 0x40f08f0f853d1c42c61815652b7ccd5a50f0be09
-- Users name is: Fabri
+- Users name is: ArizonaOregon
-- Converse username is: Fabri
+- Converse username is: ArizonaOregon

 ## Commands
-/check [domain] - Check if a domain is available.
-/cool [domain] - Get cool alternatives for a .eth domain.
-/info [domain] - Get detailed information about an ENS domain including owner, expiry date, and resolver.
-/register [domain] - Register a new ENS domain.
-Returns a URL to complete the registration process.
-/renew [domain] - Extend the registration period of your ENS domain.
-Returns a URL to complete the renewal.
-/reset - Reset the conversation clearing memory and usernames cache.
-/pay [amount] [token] [username] [address] - Send a specified amount of a cryptocurrency to a destination address.
-When tipping, you can asume its 1 usdc.
+/token [symbol] - Get real time price of a any token.
+/todo - Summarize your TODOs and send an email with the summary.
+Receives no parameters.
-/game [game] - Play a game.
+/create - Create a new group.
+/id - Get group id.

 ## Examples
-/check vitalik.eth
-/check fabri.base.eth
-/cool vitalik.eth
-/info nick.eth
-/register vitalik.eth
-/renew fabri.base.eth
-/reset
-/pay 10 vitalik.eth
-pay 1 usdc to 0xc9925662D36DE3e1bF0fD64e779B2e5F0Aead964
-/game wordle
-/game slot
-/game help
+/token bitcoin
+/token ethereum
+/todo
+/create
+/id

 ## Scenarios
 1. Missing commands in responses